paritytech/chatbot/README.md

 ## How to setup the project

-First, make sure you have `ts-node` installed.
-You can for simplicity install it globally with `npm i -g ts-node`.

-Then, run `npm install` from the root of the project to download all of the project dependencies.
+First run `npm install` from the root of the project to download all of the project dependencies.

-Lastly, you need to ensure that you have the necessary environment variables set up.
+After this, you need to ensure that you have the necessary environment variables set up.
 The project comes with a sample environment variable file, `example.env`, which you can use as a template.
 You can copy it to `.env` and fill in the necessary values.

-The envionment file needs to have the following values:
+The environment file needs to have the following values:

 ```env
 REPO=<repo-name>